hanernlee/CoinBucket/Readme.md

 At this stage, I am still not happy enough for it to be published on the AppStore.
 There is still a whole lot of features to be added and I am definitely working towards it.

 ### Final Thoughts
-After diving into iOS development, I can confidently say that I am in love and super passionate about iOS development.
+After diving into iOS development, I can confidently say that I am in love and super passionate about the iOS environment.
 Just can't wait to learn more throughout this journey.

 ### *Future features
 1. Ability to add Coins to Portfolio